Naquoc17/Obsidian-Languages-Learning/1 - Source Material/Articles, Blogs/Blood and Cuts - Germany's Finger Wrestling Competition.md

 As soon as a referee signals the start, each [[contestant]] tries to pull the other across the table.
 The whole thing usually lasts a few seconds, and dislocated fingers are common.

 Officials sit behind each athlete to catch them should one of them suddenly lose his [[grip]] and fly backwards.
 The winner moves to the next round.
-By custom, only men take part.
+By [[custom]], only men take part.

 Today, _fingerhakeln_ is highly organized and follows strict rules.
-In this year's championship, there were several winners in different weight and age categories.
+In this year's championship, there were several winners in different weight and age [[category|categories]] .

-There are nine clubs in Germany and another four in neighboring Austria, says Georg Hailer, chairman of Germany's oldest and biggest club.
+There are nine clubs in Germany and another four in neighboring Austria, says Georg Hailer, [[chairman]] of Germany's oldest and biggest club.

 "It's not dangerous at all," Hailer says.
-"Of course, there will be open wounds and small injuries on the fingers from time to time.
+"Of course, there will be open [[wound|wounds]]  and small injuries on the fingers from time to time.
 It looks worse than it really is, because there's blood."

 It's a sport that requires skill, not just strength, says one wrestler.
-"There are different techniques — how do I sit at the table?" he says.
-"How do I transfer my power as quickly as possible to the loop?
-And of course you need a well-trained finger."
+"There are different [[technique|techniques]]  — how do I sit at the table?" he says.
+"How do I [[transfer]] my power as quickly as possible to the loop?
+And of course you need a [[well-trained]] finger."

 Competitors warm up by lifting heavy blocks or pulling on cables with their competition finger!